-The filter configuration register selects which digital filter is used at the output of the ADC modulator.
+The filter configuration registers select which digital filter is used at the output of the ADC modulator.
 The order of the filter and the output data rate is selected by setting the bits in this register.
 For more information, see the Digital Filters section.

-Figure 49.
+Figure 45.
 ADC Setup Register Grouping